Sean-Jay-M/DublinBus/README.md

 [abotemper](https://github.com/abotemper)

 ## Branches
-*Main* The main branch contains the actual application as it was deployed, with the random forest models included.
+*Main:* The main branch contains the actual application as it was deployed, with the random forest models included.

-*Data* Contains code pertaining to the process by which the models were made.
+*Data:* Contains code pertaining to the process by which the models were made.

-*Testing* The testing branch contains all the unit test and various other tests which were conducted.
+*Testing:* The testing branch contains all the unit test and various other tests which were conducted.

-*Documentation* The documentation branch contains details on how to run this project locally and various images of the application.
+*Documentation:* The documentation branch contains details on how to run this project locally and various images of the application.

 ## Application Architecture